How to Install CCTV Camera

-Setting up a modern surveillance system is one of the most effective ways to protect your property, employees, and family.
-Whether you are a business owner or a homeowner, understanding how to install CCTV camera hardware correctly ensures your system is reliable, secure, and future‑ready.
+Setting up a modern surveillance system is one of the most effective ways to protect your property and family.
+Whether you are a business owner or a homeowner, understanding how to install CCTV camera hardware correctly ensures your system is reliable, compliant, and future-ready.

 1. Planning: The Strategic Blueprint